Are you looking for a great Chili Powder Recipe that doesn't use a lot of fancy ingredients? I've got one for you right here.

 I have a whole post written on homemade seasoning blends, but here's a brief synopsis:

-1. It’s a lot cheaper to make your own seasoning blends–you’re basically paying “the other guy” to do the measuring and blending.
+1. Save Money – It's a lot cheaper to make your own seasoning blends–you're basically paying “the other guy” to do the measuring and blending.

-2. You can play around with the ingredients to find a mixture that you like best.
+2. Adaptable for Taste – You can play around with the ingredients to find a mixture that you like best.

-3. You can adapt to special diets easily.
+3. Adaptable for Special Diets – You can adapt to special diets easily.
 (Some spice mixes have gluten, dairy, or other ingredients in them that folks with those allergies need to avoid.

-4. Many spice blends have chemical nasties in them (like silicon dioxide) to make them free flowing.
-Personally, I’d rather break up a few lumps in my spices than eat silicon dioxide, thank you very much.
+4. Avoid Toxins – Many spice blends have chemical nasties in them (like silicon dioxide) to make them free flowing.
+Personally, I'd rather break up a few lumps in my spices than eat silicon dioxide, thank you very much.

-5. It’s fun to experiment in the kitchen !
+5. Enjoyment – It's fun to experiment in the kitchen :)!

 I hope you like this as much as we do.

-We were taste testing these mixtures on popcorn and brown rice.
-My boys and my husband had a great time sampling the options while we were moving a “new to us” trundle bed into our boys’ room.
+It's great on so many things — we taste-tested these mixtures on popcorn and brown rice, veggies, and salads.
+While we were working on finding “the winner”, my boys and my husband had a great time sampling the options while we were moving a “new to us” trundle bed into our boys' room.

-Move mattress in–taste rice–move bed piece in–taste rice.
+It went like this — move mattress in–taste rice–move bed piece in–taste rice.
+You get the picture.

 So now you have another great homemade seasoning blend to add to your frugal pantry arsenal.